ryanckulp/friendly_csv/README.md

 ### todo

 1. styles (fonts, buttons, etc)
-3. analytics
-3. let user have leads sent to their email
+2. let user send leads to their email
-4. what else?
+3. what else?